 Webster Avenue must also accommodate pedestrian and bicycle traffic with area recreation including Spring Lake Park and connections to the Highway 14 Trail and other on-street bicycle facilities.
-Sidewalks are on both sides of the roadway from Highway 169 to Cross Street where it terminates on the north but continues on the south through to Lake Street.
+Sidewalks are on both sides of the roadway from Highway 169 to Cross Street where it terminates on the north but continues south through to Lake Street.
 There is a midblock crossing from between Lake Street and Sherman Street which connects trails passing through Spring Lake Park to a trail traveling between the Webster Ballfields, north to Hiniker Pond.

 Several on-street bicycle facilities traverse the area including Webster Avenue from Center Street west to Lake Street where sharrows are used to indicate shared lanes between vehicles and bicyclists.
 On-street facilities exist on Center Street, Sherman Street, and on Lake Street where there is a connection to the Highway 14 trail to the north.
+The Draft Trails System Plan from the Comprehensive Plan Update is included in Appendix E and shows the city's plans for area pedestrian and bicycle connections.